keyber-inc/flutter_web_data_table/README.md

 # flutter_web_data_table

-A DataTable for Flutter Web that is implemented a sort and search.
+A DataTable for Flutter Web that is implemented a sorting, text filtering and selecting.

 ## Usage